Mothlight: Production

 Brakhage was initially drawn to the idea of using moths in a film when he noticed many of them burning to death in a candle:

 Here is a film that I made out of a deep grief.
 The grief is my business in a way, but the grief was helpful in squeezing the little film out of me, that I said "these crazy moths are flying into the candlelight, and burning themselves to death, and that's what's happening to me.
 I don't have enough money to make these films, and ...
 I'm not feeding my children properly, because of these damn films, you know.
 And I'm burning up here ...
 What can I do?"
 I'm feeling the full horror of some kind of immolation, in a way."

 After spending some time following live moths with a camera, an exercise that proved fruitless, Brakhage instead turned his attention towards using dead moths:

 "Over the lightbulbs there's all these dead moth wings, and I ... hate that.
 Such a sadness; there must surely be something to do with that.
 I tenderly picked them out and start pasting them onto a strip of film, to try to ... give them life again, to animate them again, to try to put them into some sort of life through the motion picture machine."

 Reception

 Mothlight won awards at the 1964 Brussels International Film Festival, and the 1966 Spoleto Film Festival.
 James Peterson describes Mothlight as belonging "to a new class of films, those that direct attention away from the screen and to the physical object in the projector."
 Darragh O'Donoghue, writing for Senses of Cinema, praised the way Brakhage "evokes the moth not through cartoon mimicry, but by the fragile sensation of its movement, batting against the screen, hurtling in descent."

 Along with Window Water Baby Moving (1959), Mothlight remains one of Brakhage's best-known works, and his most rented.
-It is currently available in the DVD collection By Brakhage: An Anthology, Volume 1, released by the Criterion Collection.
+It was released on DVD and Blu-ray as part of the Criterion Collection's By Brakhage: An Anthology.